Skip to main content

 358.2 mi one way

-Fort Oglethorpe, GA, is the longest trip at 358.2 miles and 6.6 hours, with a drive score of 9.
-This route is mostly highway with mostly flat terrain.
-It offers access to Martin Luther King, Jr. National Historical Park, Ocmulgee Mounds National Historical Park, and Fort Pulaski National Monument.
+The longest option at 358.2 miles, this drive to Fort Oglethorpe takes approximately 6.6 hours.
+It maintains a high drive score of 9, mostly on highways.
+Like the Ringgold route, it provides access to Martin Luther King, Jr. National Historical Park, Ocmulgee Mounds National Historical Park, and Fort Pulaski National Monument, over mostly flat terrain.

 Parks nearby High drive score